This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- You are placed on a table that can be moved to different positions.
+- You will be placed on a table that can be moved to different positions.
 Shields that block radiation from reaching other parts of your body will be put over you.
-A head frame will be used to hold your head very still during the treatment.
+A head frame will be used to hold your head still during the treatment.
 You may get medicine to numb the area where the frame will be placed.
 The frame will be secured with pins.

-- The table that you are lying on is moved inside the treatment hood.
+- The table you are lying on will be moved inside the treatment hood.
 MRI or CT scans are used to help point the beams directly at your tumor.
-Your caregiver sets the shape of the beams and the amount of radiation your tumor will get.
-Lie still and relax during the treatment.
-The beams pass through your skull and brain and reach your tumor.
-After the treatment, the table is moved out of the hood.
-The head frame and helmet are removed.
+Your surgeon will set the shape of the beams and the amount of radiation your tumor will get.
+The beams will pass through your skull and brain and reach your tumor.
+You will need to lie still and relax during the treatment.
+After the treatment, your table will be moved out of the hood.
+The head frame and helmet will be removed.

-You may be taken to a room where caregivers can watch you closely for problems.
-Do not try to get out of bed until your caregiver says it is okay.
+You may be taken to a room where healthcare providers can watch you closely for problems.
+Do not try to get out of bed until your healthcare provider says it is okay.
 Later, you will be taken to your hospital room, or you may be able to go home.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.